 The new economic landscape is driven by strict capital requirements, narrow net interest margins, depressed commercial lending, and fee limitations.
 Institutions are asking how they should best deploy their capital.
 In our view, they should also be focused on what resources they need to best serve their customers.
 Wealth management presents an attractive prospect for lending, deposit growth, and fee income.
 The needs of the wealthy span those of their household, their businesses, and their extended family.
 Financial institutions serve those needs via mortgage and small business lending, deposit and cash management solutions, investment advice, and other services.

-Hedge funds are searching for ways to boost fund value, increase ROI, and ensure the sustainability of their businesses.
-In our view, few have the level of institutionalization in place to succeed.
+Hedge funds are looking for ways to boost fund value, increase ROI, and ensure sustainability – and they're going to need a more formal infrastructure in place to do it.

 Missing the forest for the trees?
 Adapting underwriting intensity to boost insurance property and casualty sales